Highlights from our annual auto parts industry analysis

-Auto parts industry analysis: Digital influence on retail sales
+Auto parts industry analysis: Digital impact on retail sales

-Digital influence occurs along a consumer’s Road to Purchase as consumers and service professionals search for and read information online.
+It’s something that occurs along a consumer’s path to purchase as consumers and service professionals search for and read information online.
 It’s also when they read reviews, as they are exposed to product and brand advertising, and as they watch video advertising or video content.

 Nearly all consumers do online research along their Road to Purchase.
 About nine out of 10 consumers now do some form of research online before they purchase an auto part or accessory.
 This happens whether they eventually buy at a brick & mortar retailer, or buy online.

-Digital influence affects auto parts retail market in many ways
+Digital affects auto parts retail market in many ways

 This online research includes looking for information and reviews.
 They also verify fitment on manufacturers’ websites.
 Consumers are exposed to online advertising.
 They also go to automotive forums, or conduct specific long tail searches on Google or Bing.